• KISS, Bhubaneswar - 751024

 KISS Foundation Classroom Photo

-Dr. Achyuta Samanta with Girl Child
+Dr. Achyuta Samanta

 Girl Child Empowerment

 18000 (60% of total strength) of the students are girls and KISS has always advocated and practiced Women Empowerment.
 Indigenous girls intake into the organization is more about empowering them, enabling them to become local grassroots leaders, doctors, engineers, teachers and civil servants.
-Gender equalityis an aspect, where the girl child gets equal exposure as compared to her male counterpart which is usually lacking in the tribal areas.
+Gender equality is an aspect, where the girl child gets equal exposure as compared to her male counterpart which is usually lacking in the tribal areas.
 They have become international players representing India at different world stages.

 Arresting Social Ills

-Handicrafts Art at KISS Foundation
+Handicrafts Art at KISS

-KISS hosts Annual Guardians Meet 2017
+KISS hosts Annual-Guardians Meet 2017

 Containing Left Wing Extremism